algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

   I know how to do it with code generation, but I went for a generic solution and tried to [implement]( https://github.com/sslotin/amh-code/blob/main/binsearch/bplus-adaptive.cc) it with the facilities of modern C++, but the compiler can't produce optimal code this way.
 - Group nodes with one or two generations of its descendants (~300 nodes / ~5k keys) so that they are close in memory — in the spirit of what [FAST](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) calls hierarchical blocking.
-This reduces the severity of TLB misses and also may improve latency as the memory controller may choose to keep the [RAM row buffer](/hpc/cpu-cache/aos-soa/#ram-specific-timings) open, anticipating local reads.
+This reduces the severity of TLB misses and also may improve the latency as the memory controller may choose to keep the [RAM row buffer](/hpc/cpu-cache/aos-soa/#ram-specific-timings) open, anticipating local reads.
 - Optionally use prefetching on some specific layers.
 Aside from to the $\frac{1}{17}$-th chance of it fetching the node we need, the hardware prefetcher may also get some of its neighbors for us if the data bus is not busy.
 It also has the same TLB and row buffer effects as with blocking.

 Other possible minor optimizations include: